American Assassin

 American Assassin is a 2017 American action thriller film directed by Michael Cuesta and starring Dylan O'Brien, Michael Keaton, Sanaa Lathan, Shiva Negar, and Taylor Kitsch.
-It was written by Stephen Schiff, Michael Finch, Edward Zwick, and Marshall Herskovitz.
-Nominally based on Vince Flynn's 2010 novel of the same name, the story is centered on young CIA black ops recruit Mitch Rapp, who helps a Cold War veteran try to stop the detonation of a rogue nuclear weapon.
+Written by Stephen Schiff, Michael Finch, Edward Zwick, and Marshall Herskovitz, the film was based on Vince Flynn's 2010 novel of the same name.
+The story is centered on young CIA black ops recruit Mitch Rapp, who helps a Cold War veteran try to stop the detonation of a rogue nuclear weapon.

-The film was released in the United States on September 15, 2017, and grossed over $67 million worldwide.
+American Assassin was released in the United States on September 15, 2017, and grossed over $67 million worldwide.
 It received mixed reviews from critics, who described the plot as clichéd and lacking thrills.

 Plot

 Mitch Rapp and his girlfriend Katrina Harper are on vacation in Ibiza, Spain.
 Moments after Katrina accepts Mitch's proposal of marriage, a jihadist cell lands on the beach and begins to attack the civilians with rifles.
-Amid the carnage, Rapp frantically attempts to find Katrina, but his fiancée is killed by the terrorists.
+Amid the carnage, Rapp frantically attempts to find Katrina, but his fiancée is killed by the terrorists; Rapp is wounded but survives.

-Eighteen months later, Rapp, now consumed by his desire for vengeance, trains himself intensively in martial arts and marksmanship, and he frequents an internet message board where the terrorist responsible for his girlfriend's murder quizzes Rapp on aspects of Islam and jihad.
-Having secured an invitation to meet him face to face in Libya, Rapp prepares to take his vengeance on the man responsible for his girlfriend's death, but before he can kill the terrorist, the cell is suddenly ambushed by U.S. Special Forces.
-Upset over the perception that he has been denied his vengeance, Rapp repeatedly stabs the terrorist he was after, who is already dead from the ambush, before being dragged out by the U.S. forces.
-In a CIA facility, Rapp undergoes 30 days of debriefing before being offered a chance by CIA Deputy Director Irene Kennedy to join a black operations unit code-named Orion.
-Its head, Stan Hurley, is a former United States Navy SEAL and a Cold War veteran who trains Rapp and the other potential recruits in asymmetric warfare.
+Eighteen months later, Rapp, now consumed by his rage and desire for vengeance, trains himself intensively in martial arts and marksmanship, and he frequents an internet message board where the terrorist responsible for his fiancée's murder quizzes Rapp on aspects of Islam and jihad.
+Having secured an invitation to meet him face to face in Libya, Rapp prepares to take his vengeance on the man responsible for his fiancée's death, but before he can kill the terrorist, the cell is suddenly ambushed by U.S. Special Forces, and the terrorist he was after is killed in the ambush.
+Rapp is then dragged away by the U.S. forces.
+In a CIA facility, Rapp undergoes 30 days of debriefing before being offered a chance by CIA Deputy Director Irene Kennedy to join a black operations unit code-named Orion, led by Stan Hurley, a former Navy SEAL and a Cold War veteran who trains Rapp and the other potential recruits.

-Meanwhile, word comes down through intelligence channels that weapons grade nuclear material has disappeared from a decommissioned Russian nuclear facility.
+Meanwhile, intelligence reveals that weapons grade nuclear material has disappeared from a decommissioned Russian nuclear facility.
 The material in question appears to be heading to Iranian hardliners, who are upset with the Iranian government's nuclear deal with the U.S. While verifying the sale of the nuclear material in Poland the plutonium is intercepted by a third party, who eliminates the sellers before vanishing into the crowd.
-In Virginia, Hurley sees news reports about the incident in Poland and tentatively identifies the perpetrator as a former Navy SEAL and Orion operative believed to have been killed in action and now going by the code-name "Ghost".
+In Virginia, Hurley sees news reports and tentatively identifies the perpetrator as a former Orion operative believed to have been killed in action and now going by the codename "Ghost".
 Hurley's team is sent into Turkey to intercept the buyer Ghost is working for.